 That’s why in this post I have some gentle reminders for you and my 4 Factors to Forget Bloating are below if you scroll down.

-If you are feeling bloated then one of the first things you can do to help release and reduce your bloating and gas is some gentle stretches such as in the image below.
-This type of stretch is known to gently massage the abdominal organs and gallbladder, thus releasing tension.
+If you are feeling bloated then one of the first things you can do to help release and reduce your bloating and gas, is to undertake some gentle stretches.
+Various yoga stretches are known to gently massage the abdominal organs and gallbladder, thus releasing tension.

-Yoga Instructors call it Pavanamuktasana (pah-van-ah-mook-TAHS-uh-nuh) — or the Wind-Relieving Pose.
+One of these is a stretch that Yoga Instructors call Pavanamuktasana (pah-van-ah-mook-TAHS-uh-nuh) — or the Wind-Relieving Pose.
 These types of stretches also help your lymphatic system which changes as we age.
 Helping our gut and colon to move trapped air and gas through gentle movement and stretching is important.

 As we move through menopause, our changing oestrogen levels impact the tiny microvilli that line our digestive system, causing ‘gaps’ to increase between them.
 This is known as leaky gut syndrome.
 It can lead to IBS.